masonle-6080/masonle-6080/README.md

 ## Hi!

-My name is Mason Le, and I am currently pursuing a degree in Computer Science at UC Santa Barbara.
+My name is **Mason Le**, and I am currently pursuing a degree in Computer Science at UC Santa Barbara.
 I am eager to expand my skills, gain hands-on experience, and explore different areas within the field.

 Feel free to contact me through LinkedIn or email me at masonle65@gmail.com